Information privacy: Data breaches and privacy risks

+Artificial intelligence and privacy

+Artificial intelligence can be seen as a hindrance to protecting information privacy as they collect data widely.
+According to the International Association of Privacy Professionals, about 68% of consumers globally express concern about their privacy online with 57% agreeing that AI can be a threat to their data.
+These concerns have intensified as generative AI tools, which learn from data scraped from the web, have become more widely adopted.

+AI privacy concerns can be linked to unregulated data collection methods, opaque algorithms, and data persistence.
+Algorithmic opacity means not understanding exactly how and where AI is getting their data and sources from..
+The lack of clear visibility can make it difficult for someone to understand how their information is being found and used.
+Data persistence is data existing for an extended period of time online that can also be without consent.

+As of now in the United States there are not any explicit federal laws governing AI in terms of data collection.
+Laws such as the Health Insurance Portability and Accountability Act (HIPAA) and Gramm Leach Bliley Act can regulate companies but it excludes AI.
+There are state legislatures being enacted.
+The state of Utah in the United States passed the Artificial Intelligence Policy Act in March of 2024.
+The White House Office of Science and Technology Policy created the "Blueprint for an AI Bill of Rights" in 2022 which explained frameworks for data privacy and AI and having AI systems collect user consent prior to using their data.

+Many researchers have created additional frameworks to address AI and data privacy including data minimization requirements, auditing of AI, and giving users an option to opt out of data collection when using AI.

 Locational

 As location tracking capabilities of mobile devices are advancing (location-based services), problems related to user privacy arise.
 Location data is among the most sensitive data currently being collected.
 A list of potentially sensitive professional and personal information that could be inferred about an individual knowing only their mobility trace was published in 2009 by the Electronic Frontier Foundation.
 These include the movements of a competitor sales force, attendance of a particular church or an individual's presence in a motel, or at an abortion clinic.
 A recent MIT study by de Montjoye et al. showed that four spatio-temporal points, approximate places and times, are enough to uniquely identify 95% of 1.5 million people in a mobility database.
 The study further shows that these constraints hold even when the resolution of the dataset is low.
 Therefore, even coarse or blurred datasets provide little anonymity to the person.